-It's important that you only use RPE that has been fitted to you.
+It is important that you only use RPE that has been fitted to you.
 Don't share with others.
 If you use different RPE for different tasks, make sure you're using the right RPE for the task.
 Don't use negative pressure respirators in low oxygen environments and remember particulate filters don't provide protection against gases.

-Don't take RPE off when inside a hazardous area - even for a short time, and make sure that you put on the RPE before entering the hazardous areas.
+Don't take RPE off when inside a hazardous area - even for a short time.